flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 Additionally, you can deploy your own cloud app with our public AWS AMI.
 In this tutorial I'll show you how to deploy your own cloud version of Flojoy cloud app with few very straightforward steps.

+## Prerequisites

+- An AWS account

+- Enabled Google Oauth2.0 API.
+[See here](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow)

+- A valid domain (For SSL and HTTPS connection).

+- Active AWS SES with domain (For sending verification emails)

 ## Steps to deploy on AWS

 - First, Log into your AWS account.
 And head to EC2 dashboard.
 You can use search bar from top left corner for this.
 Just type `ec2` and you'll find the link for EC2 dashboard.